TerminalJack/Spriter2UnityDX/README.md

 If you need to expand or contract an animation, prefer to do so in Spriter rather than in Unity.
 For parent and pivot changes, Spriter actually uses two keys that have the exact same time.

-Having two keys at the same frame time isn't possible in Unity so to handle these cases the importer will use two different keys.
-At import time these keys are just half a millisecond apart but expanding an animation in Unity also means expanding the distance between these keys which can cause problems.
+Having two keys at the same frame time isn't possible in Unity so, to handle these cases, the importer will use two different keys that have--at import time--just half a millisecond of difference in their times.
+The problem is that expanding an animation in Unity also means expanding the distance between these keys--which can cause problems.

 On the flip side, contracting an animation in Unity risks having the editor drop keys that are too close to each other.
 This is also one of the reasons why Spriter animation clips must be imported with a sample rate of 1000 frames per second.